zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 ## Definitions

-Eventsourcing has some specific terms that are often used in our documentation.
+Event Sourcing has some specific terms that are often used in our documentation.
 To understand how ZITADEL works it is important to understand this key definitions.

 ### Events